WangWenhao0716/ASL/README.md

 }
 ```

-Our work is mainly based on our two former competition reports:
+Our work is mainly based on our two former competition winner solutions:

 ```
 @article{wang2021d,